Tuguegarao

-A major urban center and primary growth center in the Northeastern Luzon, it is the regional center of Cagayan Valley and also its regional institutional and administrative center.
-The city is a convergence area for the provinces of Cagayan, Kalinga, Apayao and northern Isabela and one of the fast-emerging cities in the Philippines.
+It is a major urban center and the primary growth center in the Northeastern Luzon.
+It is the regional center of the Cagayan Valley and is also its regional institutional and administrative center.
+The city is a convergence area for the provinces of Cagayan, Kalinga, Apayao and northern Isabela and is one of the fast-emerging cities in the Philippines.

 Dubbed as the "Gateway to the Ilocandia and the Cordilleras," the city is located on the southern border of the province where the Pinacanauan River empties into the Cagayan River.
 It is surrounded by the Sierra Madre Mountains to the east, Cordillera Mountains to the west, and the Caraballo Mountains to the south.

 The highest temperature ever recorded in the Philippines—42.2 C—hit Tuguegarao on May 11, 1969.

 Etymology

 Taraw is a palm tree in the area and garao is a reference to the "swift river current".

 The popular version based on legend is the Ibanags' reply to the Spaniards when asked for the name of the place: Tuggi gari yaw ("this was cleared by fire").

 The origin of the city's name is unknown, but historical evidence suggests it was originally a pre-colonial settlement called Tubigarao.
 In 1591, the place was listed as a Spanish encomienda.